 Subject Section 104(d) URA Section 18 Eligibility for Assistance Income Requirements Only persons with incomes below 80% of Area Median Income (AMI) are assisted.
 Displaced persons of all incomes are eligible.
 Displaced persons of all incomes living in public housing are eligible.
+Displaced persons are eligible for assistance regardless of preand postrehabilitation rents.
 Individual displaced by rehabilitation activities Displaced persons are eligible only if the market rent (including utilities) of the unit before rehab did not exceed the Section 8 Existing Housing Fair Market Rent (FMR) and the market rent after rehab was above the FMR.
-Displaced persons are eligible for assistance regardless of preand postrehabilitation rents.
-Displaced persons are eligible for assistance regardless of preand postrehabilitation rents.
+Displaced persons are eligible for assistance regardless of preand post-rehabilitation rents.
 Individual displaced by demolition Displaced person eligible regardless of the pre-demolition rent.
-Displaced person eligible regardless of the predemolition rent.
-Displaced person eligible regardless of the predemolition rent.
+Displaced person eligible regardless of the pre- demolition rent.
+Displaced person eligible regardless of the pre- demolition rent.
 Individual displaced by acquisition only Displaced person is not eligible.
 Displaced person is eligible.
 Displaced person is not eligible.